tofarr/servey-stub/README.md

 ## Mock

-Generates a service stub for invoking actions as mocks, and places it in the specified output directory.
-The mocks are based on definitions in the servey actions.
+Generates a service stub for invoking actions as mocks, and places it in the output directory.
+The mocks are based on definitions in the servey actions and the servey_main

-`python -m servey_stub --mode=mock`
+`python -m servey_stub --mode=mock --outdir=output`

-Yields: `/servey_stub/my-service-mock/...`
+Yields: `/output/my-service-mock/...`

 ## Example